bodyhey/Candle3/readme.md

 What is G-Pilot?
 -----------

-GRBL controller application with G-Code visualizer written in Qt.
+GRBL/uCNC controller application with G-Code visualizer written in Qt.

 Supported functions:
 * Controlling GRBL-based cnc-machine via console commands, buttons on form, numpad.